-- the duration of the COVID-19 pandemic and the effects of the pandemic on our ability to operate our business and facilities, on our customers, on our supply chains and on the economy generally; - fluctuations in our financial results: - unanticipated delays or acceleration in our sales cycles; - deterioration of economic conditions; - disruptions in the political, regulatory, economic and social conditions of the countries in which we conduct business; - changes to trade regulation, quotas, duties or tariffs; - risks associated with acquisitions; - effects of the U.K.'s exit from the E.U.; - fluctuations in currency exchange rates; - difficulty in implementing our business strategies; - increases in energy or raw material prices and availability of raw materials; - changes in food consumption patterns; - impacts of pandemic illnesses, food borne illnesses and diseases to various agricultural products; - · weather conditions and natural disasters; - impact of climate change and environmental protection initiatives; - our ability to comply with the laws and regulations governing our U.S. government contracts; - acts of terrorism or war; - termination or loss of major customer contracts and risks associated with fixed-price contracts; - · customer sourcing initiatives; - competition and innovation in our industries; - our ability to develop and introduce new or enhanced products and services and keep pace with technological developments; - · difficulty in developing, preserving and protecting our intellectual property or defending claims of infringement; - · catastrophic loss at any of our facilities and business continuity of our information systems; - · cyber-security risks; - loss of key management and other personnel; - potential liability arising out of the installation or use of our systems; - · our ability to comply with U.S. and international laws governing our operations and industries; - increases in tax liabilities; - · work stoppages; - fluctuations in interest rates and returns on pension assets; - availability of and access to financial and other resources; and - the factors described under the captions "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this Annual Report on Form 10-K.
+- the duration of the COVID-19 pandemic and the effects of the pandemic on our ability to operate our business and facilities, on our customers, on our workforce resulting in higher labor absenteeism, on our supply chains due to extended delivery times and unavailability of required components and freight, on our cost of labor due to higher labor turnover and shortage of skilled labor and on the economy generally; - fluctuations in our financial results; - unanticipated delays or acceleration in our sales cycles; - deterioration of economic conditions; - disruptions in the political, regulatory, economic and social conditions of the countries in which we conduct business; - changes to trade regulation, quotas, duties or tariffs; - risks associated with acquisitions or strategic investments; - fluctuations in currency exchange rates; - difficulty in implementing our business strategies; - increases in energy or raw material prices, freight costs, and inflationary pressures; - changes in food consumption patterns; - impacts of pandemic illnesses, food borne illnesses and diseases to various agricultural products; - weather conditions and natural disasters; - impact of climate change and environmental protection initiatives; - our ability to comply with the laws and regulations governing our U.S. government contracts; - acts of terrorism or war; - termination or loss of major customer contracts and risks associated with fixed-price contracts, particularly during periods of high inflation; - customer sourcing initiatives; - competition and innovation in our industries; - our ability to develop and introduce new or enhanced products and services and keep pace with technological developments; - difficulty in developing, preserving and protecting our intellectual property or defending claims of infringement; - catastrophic loss at any of our facilities and business continuity of our information systems; - cyber-security risks such as network intrusion or ransomware schemes; - loss of key management and other personnel; - potential liability arising out of the installation or use of our systems; - our ability to comply with U.S. and international laws governing our operations and industries; - increases in tax liabilities; - work stoppages; - fluctuations in interest rates and returns on pension assets; - availability of and access to financial and other resources; and - the factors described under the captions "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this Annual Report on Form 10-K.